Hanshin 1000 series: Operations

 The 1000 series sets are used on through-running services over Kintetsu lines, and are able to operate in multiple with 9000 series trains, running as up to 10-car formations.

 Formations

 As of 1 April 2014, the fleet consists of thirteen six-car sets, numbered 1201 to 1213, and nine two-car sets, numbered 1501 to 1509.

 6-car sets

 The thirteen six-car sets are formed as shown below, with three motored "M" cars and three non-powered trailer "T" cars.

 Each motored car is fitted with one PT7160-A single-arm pantograph.

 2-car sets

 The nine two-car sets are formed as shown below, with one motored "M" car and one non-powered trailer "T" car.

 The motored cars are fitted with two PT7160-A single-arm pantographs.

 Interior

 Passenger accommodation consists of longitudinal bench seating throughout, with sculpted seats finished in olive green moquette.

 History

-The first train entered revenue service on 5 October 2007.
+The first train entered revenue service in October 2007.

+The fleet is scheduled to gradually receive a new "Re Vermillion" colour scheme based on that of the to-be-introduced 3000 series trains.
+The first set to receive the updated livery, 1202, returned to service on 29 August 2025.